ezbz/gitlabber/README.rst

         └── subgroup3 [/group2/subgroup3]

 * To see how to use glob patterns and regex to filter tree nodes see `globre project page <https://pypi.org/project/globre/>`_ .

+* Cloning vs Pulling: when running Gitlabber consecutively with same parameters it will scan the local tree structure, if the project directory exists and is a valid git repository (has .git folder in it) gitlabber will perform a git pull in the directory, otherwise the project directory will be created and the gitlab project will be cloned into it.

 * Cloning submodules: use the `-r` flag to recurse git submodules, uses the `--recursive` for cloning and utilizes `GitPython's smart update method <https://github.com/gitpython-developers/GitPython/blob/20f4a9d49b466a18f1af1fdfb480bc4520a4cdc2/git/objects/submodule/root.py#L67>`__ for upading cloned repositories